tuffy/python-audio-tools/docs/programming/source/audiotools_player.rst

    Given a floating point value between 0.0 and 1.0, inclusive, sets the current volume level to that value.

+.. method:: Player.change_volume(delta)

+   Given a floating point delta value which may be positive (to increase volume) or negative (to decrease volume), adjusts the current volume by that amount and returns the new volume as a floating point value between 0.0 and 1.0, inclusive.

 CDPlayer Objects
 ----------------